-- 4.1 If you are placed at 'restricted' status we will not enrol you on further modules unless you are given permission to do so by an Open University Educational Advisor. - 4.2 The restriction will remain in place for undergraduate study at Open University Levels 1, 2 and 3, unless you make an application for your 'restricted' status to be formally lifted.
+4.1 If you are placed at 'restricted' status, we will not enrol you on further modules unless you are given permission to do so.
+Please refer to paragraph 4.5 below.

-Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024

-- 4.3 If your Employer and/or Funding Provider permit you to study further undergraduate modules as part of your apprenticeship qualification, you will need to make an application to have your 'restricted' status formally lifted.
+- 4.2 The restriction will remain in place for undergraduate study at Open University Levels 1, 2 and 3, unless you make an application for your 'restricted' status to be formally lifted. - 4.3 If your Employer and/or Funding Provider permit you to study further undergraduate modules as part of your apprenticeship qualification, you will need to make an application to have your 'restricted' status formally lifted.
 The application process allows you to reflect on the reasons you did not successfully complete your previous study, and on how your circumstances or approach to study have improved.
 We will approve your application for further study if your application demonstrates potential for you to succeed with future study. - 4.4 Your AEST (or equivalent contact) and Practice Tutor will be able to support you in making an application for permission to undertake further study if you are not deemed to be making suitable progress.
-As part of this process, your AEST (or equivalent contact) will liaise with you, your Employer and your Practice Tutor to review your suitability for lifting the restriction, seeking advice from Educational Advisors within the Student Support Team.
-If it is deemed suitable for you to continue your undergraduate studies on the Apprenticeship Programme, you can then use the Application for permission to return to study after being placed at 'restricted' status form which is available via your Apprenticeship AEST (or equivalent contact).
-Your application will be reviewed and assessed by an Educational Advisor who will take the decision on whether or not your 'restricted' status can be lifted to allow you to continue to study for the Apprenticeship Programme. - 4.5 If you are given permission to study whilst you are placed at 'restricted' status, that permission may be limited to the study of a specified module, level or category of modules and there may be a limit to the amount of credit that may be studied.
-Any such limit may be applied where, in the academic judgement of The Open University, it would enhance the potential for successful completion of further study. - 4.6 If you are given permission to study whilst you are placed at 'restricted' status, the restriction will remain in place during that period of study and will only be removed on the successful completion of a module at Open University Level 1 or above (including postgraduate modules) with a value of 30 credits or more. - 4.7 If you do not successfully complete an Open University module that you have been given permission to study whilst you are placed at 'restricted' status, you will remain at restricted status.
-You may make a further application for permission to study if you feel that there are new reasons why that future study will be successful, which were not considered in any earlier application.
+As part of this process, your AEST (or equivalent contact) will liaise with you, your Employer and your Practice Tutor to review your suitability for lifting the restriction, seeking advice from Educational Advisers within the Student Support Team.
+If it is deemed suitable for you to continue your undergraduate studies on the Apprenticeship Programme, you can then use the Application for permission to return to study after being placed at 'restricted' status form, which is available via your AEST (or equivalent contact).
+Your application will be reviewed and assessed by an Educational Adviser, who will take the decision on whether or not your 'restricted' status can be lifted to allow you to continue to study for the Apprenticeship Programme. - 4.5 If you are given permission to study whilst you are placed at 'restricted' status, that permission may be limited to the study of a specified module, level or category of modules and there may be a limit to the amount of credit that may be studied.
+Any such limit may be applied where, in the academic judgement of The Open University, it would enhance the potential for successful completion of further study. - 4.6 If you are given permission to study whilst you are placed at 'restricted' status, the restriction will remain in place during that period of study and will only be removed on the successful completion of a module at Open University Level 1 or above (including postgraduate modules) with a value of 30 credits or more.